trangnhk/Digital-Library/README.md

 ---

-## 15. Gợi ý tài khoản demo
+## 15. Suggested Demo Accounts

-> Thay thông tin bên dưới theo dữ liệu seed thực tế của project.
+> Replace the information below based on the actual seeded data of the project.

 | Role | Username | Password |
 |---|---|---|